MOUSE GRIP

 Optimal Connectors for the MOUSE GRIP

-For connecting the MOUSE GRIP with a pulley system, you have two top choices:
+For connecting the MOUSE GRIP with a pulley system, you have two recommended options:

 Maximizing MOUSE GRIP Performance